anillaghuvarapu/k8sibm/Lab3/README.md

    $ kubectl get pods -l app=guestbook
    ```

-When you change the number of replicas in the configuration, Kubernetes will
-try to add, or remove, pods from the system to match your request.
-To can
-make these modifications by using the following command:
+When you change the number of replicas in the configuration, Kubernetes will try to add, or remove, pods from the system to match your request.
+You can make these modifications by using the following command, which allows you to edit the runtime descriptor using the `vi` editor on Linux.
+Edit the replicas to 10:

    ```console
    $ kubectl edit deployment guestbook-v1